 Condensing unit liquid and suction valves are closed to contain the charge within the unit.
 The unit is shipped with the valve stems closed and caps installed.
-Do not open valves until the system is evacuated.

 REFRIGERANT UNDER PRESSURE!
 Failure to follow proper procedures may cause property damage, personal injury or death.